LTUC/amman-dotnet-401d2/Projects/MidtermFinal.md

 ## ReadMe
-Your readme should contain the following:
+Both your web app and API should contain a readme with the following information:
 1. Link to your deployed site
 1. Introduction to your project (What is it?
 Why should you use it?
 What is it's purpose?)
 1. Screenshots of what your project looks like